thecodejunkie/github.expandinizr/readme.md

 # Github.Expandinizr

+Chrome extension that improves the GitHub experience

+Currently enhances the following:

-Chrome extension that removes the truncation of directory and file names in the GitHub repository browser, by injecting custom css into the page.
+- Removes the truncating of file and directory names in the repository browser
+- Expands the issue form to full width

 ## Author